RadoslavaHristova/R.Hristova/README.md

 ###

-<p align="center">My name is Radoslava Hristova and I'm 25 years old, from Bulgaria.</p>
+<p align="center">My name is Radoslava Hristova and I'm 25 years old, from Bulgaria.
+I am currently studying the C# language at Software University.</p>

 ###